elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-you-solve-for-x-using-the-isolation-method.md

 url: /learn/mathematics/questions/how-can-you-solve-for-x-using-the-isolation-method
 score: -1.0
 related_article1:
-    id: 162111
+    id: 162102
-    title: How do you perform multiplication with negative numbers?
+    title: >-
+        What is the importance of understanding mathematical concepts in real life?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-perform-multiplication-with-negative-numbers
+    url: /learn/mathematics/questions/what-is-the-importance-of-understanding-mathematical-concepts-in-real-life
 related_article2:
-    id: 162117
+    id: 162119
-    title: How do you solve a linear equation in algebra?
+    title: >-
+        Explain the role of the 'X' value in equations.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-solve-a-linear-equation-in-algebra
+    url: /learn/mathematics/questions/explain-the-role-of-the-x-value-in-equations
 related_article3:
     id: 162113
+    title: >-
-    title: What is the first step in problem-solving according to the outlined techniques?
+        What is the first step in problem-solving according to the outlined techniques?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-first-step-in-problemsolving-according-to-the-outlined-techniques
 related_article4:
+    id: 162122
+    title: >-
+        What is the result of multiplying two negative numbers?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-result-of-multiplying-two-negative-numbers
+related_article5:
     id: 162114
+    title: >-
-    title: What is the importance of understanding mathematical concepts in real life?
+        What is the importance of understanding mathematical concepts in real life?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-importance-of-understanding-mathematical-concepts-in-real-life
 ---